al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 <a class="toggle" href="javascript: void(0);">Aside: jQuery</a>

 +--{.aside-inner}
 [jQuery](http://jquery.com/) is a very popular library that makes doing things in Javascript much easier.
-Rails adds jQuery to your applications by default so you don't need to do anything to special to enable it.
+Rails adds jQuery to your applications by default so you don't need to do anything special to enable it.

 As a general rule, you should always wrap your jQuery code like so: